chainstack/docs/docs/tutorials/cronos/nft-dutch-auction-contract-with-hardhat.md

 npm i @openzeppelin/contracts
 ```

 The [dotenv library](https://github.com/motdotla/dotenv) allows to export and keep sensitive data securely.
-To install, run:
+To install it, run:

 ``` sh
 npm i dotenv
 ```

-The [hardhat-etherscan](https://hardhat.org/hardhat-runner/plugins/nomiclabs-hardhat-etherscan) and [hardhat-cronoscan](https://docs.cronos.org/for-dapp-developers/cronos-smart-contract/contract-verification) plugins allow to verify our contracts on the Cronos testnet.
+The [hardhat-etherscan](https://hardhat.org/hardhat-runner/plugins/nomiclabs-hardhat-etherscan) and [hardhat-cronoscan](https://docs.cronos.org/for-dapp-developers/cronos-smart-contract/contract-verification) plugins allow to verify your contracts on the Cronos testnet.
 To install them, run:

 ``` sh
 npm i --save-dev @nomiclabs/hardhat-etherscan@^3.1.0 @cronos-labs/hardhat-cronoscan
 ```

-You need to create a .env file to store your sensitive data with the project.
+You need to create an environment file to store your sensitive data with the project.
 To create it, in your project directory, run:

 ``` sh
 touch .env